crypto-org-chain/cronos-docs/docs/getting-started/local-devnet.md

 $ ./init.sh
 ```

 Blocks are now being generated!
-You can view the blockchain data by the rpc port [http://localhost:26657/](http://localhost:26657/).
+You can verify and visit the rpc port [http://localhost:26657/](http://localhost:26657/) to view the blockchain data.

 ## Interact with the chain